 What about the gap of dead air between songs, or the really long fade ins and outs of some songs.
-I mean who doesn't like those during a dance?
+I mean who doesn't love those during a dance? (insert eyeroll here)

-WINNER = DJ - A DJ can play the right song, at the right time, in just the right way, that's right for your guests and a playlist cannot.
+WINNER = DJ - A DJ can play the right song, at the right time, in just the right way, that's right, that's right for your guests.
+A playlist cannot.

 6. Setup, Tear Down, and Troubleshooting

 Playlists still require gear.
-Professional gear, because the blue tooth speaker you use in your living room isn't going to cut it here.
+Professional gear, because the bluetooth speaker you use in your living room isn't going to cut it here.
 Do you rent, learn, and put it all together yourself?
 Do you get a friend/family member to do it and place the stress on them?
 Do you pay for the company to come and do it?
 What if it doesn't work properly when you set it all up?
 Remember time, money and effort.
-Let's also add stress now because day of, is a horrible time to deal with troubleshooting issues.
+Let's also add stress now because the day of your event, is a horrible time to deal with troubleshooting issues.

 WINNER = SUBJECTIVE - I am leaning more towards the DJ side of things because they own their gear, know it, and can troubleshoot it should anything go wrong.
 That said, if you know someone, or are good with these types of things yourself there is nothing wrong with renting gear.

-WINNER = DJ - A professional DJ company will be licensed and insured for your protection, and it's their gear so, it's their responsibility.
+WINNER = DJ - A professional DJ company will be licensed and insured for your protection.
+It's their gear so, it's their responsibility.
 Sounds like a win to me!